Local Harmonic Approximation to Quantum Mean Force Gibbs State: Application

 to be of the order of $10^{-4}$, which, as a point of comparison, is several orders of magnitude higher than the zero coupling value of about $2.7 \times 10^{-8}$.
 Here $q_b$ denotes the position of the barrier maxima.

-We remark that CLME is a weak coupling master equation, which requires $\gamma_p << K_B T, \Omega$.
+We remark that CLME is a weak-coupling master equation, which requires $\gamma_p << K_B T, \Omega$.
 But, for this system, $\gamma_p > K_B T$ and hence the system is well outside the weak coupling regime.
 This motivates us to study the MFGS of this system using LHA.

 In \autoref{fig:mutated_pop_plot_proton_pot}, we plot LHA value for $\mathcal{M}$ as a function of $\gamma$ along with the estimated relative error, $\epsilon_{\mathcal{M}}$ [\autoref{eqn:defn of epsilon of an observable}],